+Board Action: After the record is closed and the matter is submitted to the Board, the Board may then take the matter under advisement, continue it from day to day, reopen or rest the matter, refuse the action sought or grant the same in whole or part, or take any other appropriate action.
+The Board action takes effect at the conclusion of the meeting and is not affected by a motion for rehearing.

+The Board shall evaluate each application for a permit and permit amendment under the criteria in Rule 5.3(d).

 - a.
-Board Action: After the record is closed and the matter is submitted to the Board, the Board may then take the matter under advisement, continue it from day to day, reopen or rest the matter, refuse the action sought or grant the same in whole or part, or take any other appropriate action.
-The Board action takes effect at the conclusion of the meeting and is not affected by a motion for rehearing. - 1.
-Rulemaking hearings: During the rulemaking process the board shall consider all groundwater uses and needs and shall develop rules which are fair and impartial and that do not discriminate between land that is irrigated for production and land that was irrigated for production and enrolled or participating in a federal conservation program. - 2.
-Permit hearings: The Board shall evaluate each application for a permit and permit amendment under the criteria in Rule 5.3(d). - b.
 Requests for Written Findings and Conclusions: An applicant in a contested or uncontested hearing on an application, or a party to a contested hearing, may administratively appeal a decision of the board on a permit or permit amendment application by requesting written findings of facts and conclusions of law not later than the 20th day after the date of the board's decision.
 On receipt of a timely written request, the board shall make written findings of fact and conclusions of law regarding a decision of the board on a permit or permit amendment application.
-The board shall provide certified copies of the findings and conclusions to the person who requested them, and to each designated party, no later than the 35th day after the date the board receives the request. - c.
+The board shall provide certified copies of the findings and conclusions to the person who requested them, and to each designated party, no later than the 35th day after the date the board receives the request. - b.
 Requests for Rehearing: A party to a contested hearing may request a rehearing not later than the 20th day after the date the board issues the findings of facts and conclusions of law.
-A party to a contested hearing must first make a request for written findings and conclusions under Rule 7.8(b) before submitting a request for rehearing under this rule.

-- 1. A request for rehearing must be filed in the District office and must state the grounds for the request.
+A party to a contested hearing must first make a request for written findings and conclusions under Rule 7.8(b) before submitting a request for rehearing under this rule. - 1.
+A request for rehearing must be filed in the District office and must state the grounds for the request.
 The party requesting a rehearing must provide copies of the request to all parties to the hearing. - 2.
 If the board grants a request for rehearing, the board shall schedule the rehearing not later than the 45th day after the date the request is granted. - 3.
-The failure of the board to grant or deny a request for rehearing before the $91^{st}$ day after the date the request is submitted is a denial of the request. - 4.
-An applicant or party to a contested hearing may not file suit against the District if a request for rehearing was not timely filed under this rule. - d.
+The failure of the board to grant or deny a request for rehearing before the 91st day after the date the request is submitted is a denial of the request.

+- 4. An applicant or party to a contested hearing may not file suit against the District if a request for rehearing was not timely filed under this rule. - 5.
+The Board shall consolidate requests filed by multiple parties to the contested case hearing but only one rehearing may be considered per matter. - c.
 Requests for Reconsideration: Any decision of the District, including any determinations made by the General Manager, on a matter not covered under any other section of these rules may be appealed to the Board by requesting reconsideration of the decision within 20 days of the decision.
 Such a request for reconsideration must be filed at the District Office in writing and must state clear and concise grounds for the request.
 If the request is granted by the Board, the Board will make a decision within 45 days thereafter, unless otherwise agreed to by the parties to the proceeding.
 The failure of the Board to grant or deny the request for reconsideration within 45 days of submission will be deemed to be a denial of the request.

-RULE 7.10 APPEAL OF DESIRED FUTURE CONDITIONS:
+RULE 7.10 DESIRED FUTURE CONDITIONS; PUBLIC COMMENT, NOTICE, HEARING, ADOPTION AND APPEAL: